 This clause describes the additional files that are used for 5G ProSe.
 The EFs in the Dedicated File DF5GProSe contain configuration data related to 5G ProSe, as specified in 3GPP TS 24.554 [114].

-DF5GProSe shall be present at the DF5GS level if service nº139 is "available" in EFUST .
+DF5GProSe shall be present at the ADFUSIM level if service nº139 is "available" in EFUST .